 Gainax Ending: The movie, in the sense that it makes everything else have entirely different meanings.
 "Hououin Kyouma" was based on the Bad Future of Okabe that Suzuha was trying to prevent.
 This was taught by present Kurisu to a younger Okabe after the previous timeline had Retgoned older Okabe, making Kurisu the technical creator of "Hououin Kyouma" and, to an extent, older Okabe.

 Happy Ending: The True Ending has Okabe manage to save Mayuri and Kurisu, avert both bad futures and keep hold of all the relationships he made, though they've all suffered minor setbacks.
 At first it seems it might have the bittersweet factor of never seeing Kurisu again but in the end she manages to find him and they reunite which Kurisu having some very vague memories of Okabe, hinting they'll get together.
-Ruka and Faris get to be closer to the group like the wished to be and Moeka is finally finding some grounding for her life.
-Finally, the ending special for the anime confirms most of the above and introduces Yuki, Amane's mother and gives some pretty unsubtle hints as to what will happen to her and Daru in the future.
+Ruka and Faris get to be closer to the group like they wished and Moeka is finally finding some grounding for her life.
+Finally, the ending special for the anime confirms the Maybe Ever After and introduces Yuki, Amane's mother along with some awfully convenient fortune telling.

 He Knows Too Much: SERN is trying to silence Okabe and lab members for inventing the time-machine.